(CNN) -- Snowstorms and record low temperatures whacked much of the country this week -- and there's more havoc coming Wednesday.

 "This storm is basically a knife that went right through the heart of Erie County," said Mark Poloncarz, Erie County executive.
 "I can't remember and I don't think anyone else can remember this much snow falling in this short a period."

-“Many of our nurses couldn’t get in to work today,” nurse Shanel Orsi told The Buffalo News.
-She herself hitched a ride from a snowmobiler to get there.
+"Many of our nurses couldn't get in to work today," nurse Shanel Orsi told The Buffalo News.
+She herself hitched a ride from a snowmobiler to get to work.

-At least six people have died as a result of the storm.
-Erie County officials said one of the storm-related deaths was from a car accident and three other people died due to cardiac issues that resulted from shoveling snow.
-In Alden, New York, a 46-year-old man was found dead inside a car buried in 12 to 15 feet of snow, authorities said, and another person was found dead in Genesee County.
+At least five people have died as a result of the storm.
+One of the storm-related deaths was from a car accident.
+Three other people died due to cardiac issues that resulted from shoveling snow, Erie County officials said.
+And in Alden, New York, a 46-year-old man was found dead inside a car buried in 12 to 15 feet of snow, authorities said.

 Some places in the region have seen more than 5 feet of snow, while others could see 7½ feet more after another round of wintry weather hits this week.

-That’s the equivalent of a year’s worth of snow that’s expected to pound some areas over a three-day period, Erie County’s Poloncarz said.
+That's the equivalent of a year's worth of snow that's expected to pound some areas over a three-day period, Poloncarz said.

-“It’s probably heavier than anything that we have seen in over 40 years, so it’s going to take some time to dig out,” Brown said.
+"It's probably heavier than anything that we have seen in over 40 years, so it's going to take some time to dig out," Buffalo Mayor Byron Brown said.